 Because we want a high heat waffle iron we also want one that will cook consistently golden across the waffle.
 Otherwise we could end up with some doughy bits and some burned bits.
 What we found in general is that higher end waffle makers were the best choice.

-The best waffle maker for gluten free waffles we found was the Cuisinart WAF-300 Belgian Waffle Maker.
+The best waffle maker we found from our research for gluten free waffles is the Cuisinart WAF-300 Belgian Waffle Maker.
 It isn’t the cheapest of waffle irons but it is a perfect balance between cost and performance.
 Continue reading to learn more about this waffle iron as well as a couple more suggestions incase the Cuisinart doesn’t quite fit your desires.

 The Cuisinart WAF-300 Belgian Waffle Maker is honestly a bargain when it comes to higher end waffle makers.
 Cuisinart calls this the Breakfast Central because it can do so much more than simply make waffles, which it does extremely well.
 It’s great for making pancakes, eggs, sausage, and more.